 19. Take a walking food tour

-Not only will you have a chance to try popular Italian dishes like pizza and gelato, but you’ll also have the opportunity to learn about some of Italy’s lesser-known dishes.
-This is a great way to get an insider’s look at the food scene in Rome, and it’s a lot of fun!
+I love going on food tours because you’ll get to sample the most popular foods, but you’ll also have the opportunity to learn about some of Italy’s lesser-known dishes.
+This is a great way to get an insider’s look at the food scene in Rome, and it’s a lot of fun.

 See Related: Best Tours in Italy